weltond/DataStructure/Tricks.md

 15. DP Subsequence V.S.
 Substring
 - for substring problem, we usually use only one for loop because for each index, we only care about the relationship between its two neighbors
 - for subsequence problem, we use two for loops , because for each index, any other indexes can do something.
+[300.
+LIS](https://github.com/weltond/DataStructure/blob/master/LeetCode/dp/300-Longest-Increasing-Subsequence.md) && [673.
+Number of LIS](https://github.com/weltond/DataStructure/blob/master/LeetCode/dp/673-Number-of-Longest-Increasing-Subsequence.md)